Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “Looking for food.
 What else?”

 “But you’re parked in the middle of the road?
 I mean, aren’t you going to block people, not that there’s much traffic at this hour, but I mean, you’re practically a celebrity!
-People will be shocked to see you and you’re just casually going to stop by my diner?
-This is insane!”
+People will be shocked to see you and you’re just going to walk into my diner like it’s no big deal?
+I mean, Santa Claus.
+In my diner.
+I sound insane just saying it!”

 “Relax, Bill, nobody can see me or hear me but you.
-That goes for my reindeer and sled too.”
+That goes for my reindeer and sleigh as well.”

 “What are you talking about?”